nodemcu/nodemcu-firmware/lua_examples/luaOTA/README.md

 In the case of "no update", `luaOTA` is by design ephemeral, that is it shuts down the net services and does a full resource clean up.
-Hence the presence of the provisioning service is entirely optional and it doesn't needed to be online during normal operation, as `luaOTA` will fail back to transferring control to the main Lua application.
+Hence the presence of the provisioning service is entirely optional and it doesn't needed to be online during normal operation, as `luaOTA` will fall back to transferring control to the main Lua application.

 In the case of an active update, **the ESP is restarted** so resource cleanup on completion is not an issue.
 The provisioning dialogue is signed, so the host